 Preheat oven to 350 degrees F. Grease a 10-inch or 9-inch loaf pan with butter and set aside.

 - In a medium bowl mix together flour, baking powder, salt, pumpkin spice and set aside.

-- In the bowl of an electric mixer, fitted with the wire attachment, cream together butter, cream cheese and sugar on medium speed until fluffy.
+In the bowl of an electric mixer, fitted with the wire whisk attachment, cream together butter, cream cheese and sugar on medium speed until fluffy.
 Add the eggs one a time, beating well after each addition.
 With the motor running on low, add the flour mixture followed by the pumpkin puree.
 Mix on low until combined.

 - Once baked, cool the pound cake in the pan for 30 minutes before transferring onto a wire rack to cool completely.

 In a medium bowl set over a medium saucepan of simmering water, melt the white chocolate.
 Remove from the heat and set aside.
 Discard the water from the sauce pan, add the heavy cream and butter to the saucepan and heat until the butter is melted and small bubbles appear around the edges.